 Chuck Copenace is an Ojibway jazz musician based out of Winnipeg MB.
 He shares his story of recovery, spiritual awakening and how traditional ceremony changed his musical outlook.
-He is now one of a very elite group of musicians who honor traditional melody by incorporating spiritual songs into his work; composing and performing new and compelling music that successfully unites his creativity and his spirituality.
+He is one of a very elite group of indigenous musicians who honor their traditional melodies by incorporating them into his work; composing and performing new and compelling music that successfully unite creativity and spirituality.

-The Chuck Copenace Group is his own groove based jazz project formed in the spring of 2015 to perform his original music which is a unique blend of Indigenous Ceremonial music, R’nB, Funk, EDM and Hip Hop.
+The Chuck Copenace Group is his own groove based jazz project formed in the spring of 2015 to perform his original music which is a unique blend of indigenous ceremonial music, R’nB, Funk, EDM and Hip Hop.
 His group’s repertoire includes reconceptions of music by Roots Manuva, Wayne Shorter, Arvo Part and Freddie Hubbard.
-His most recent compositions are a brand new fusion of Sacred Melody with Jazz Funk.
+His most recent compositions are a brand new fusion of Sacred Melody with contemporary jazz.

 - 2017 Canada Games – Indigenous Voices at CMHR, Winnipeg Manitoba

 - 2017 Manyfest Main stage – Winnipeg, Manitoba